 Our experimental approaches involve recording from individual neurons, peripheral nerves as well as haemodynamic studies (arterial blood pressure, heart rate and blood flow to specific vascular territories).

-- Ida J. Llewellyn-Smith, Centre for Neuroscience, Flinders University, 'Phenotypic identification of hypothalamic glucose-sensitive neurons'
+- Ida J. Llewellyn-Smith, Centre for Neuroscience, University of Adelaide, South Australia, Australia.

 Senthilkumaran, M., Bobrovskaya, L., Verberne, A.J.M. & Llewellyn-Smith, I.J.
 (2018).
 Insulin-responsive autonomic neurons in rat medulla oblongata.
 Journal of Comparative Neurology 526: 2665-2682.

 Sabetghadam, A., Korim, W.S. & Verberne, A.J.M.
 (2017).
 Perifornical hypothalamic pathway to the adrenal gland: Role for glutamatergic transmission in the glucose counter-regulatory response.
 Autonomic Neuroscience - Basic & Clinical 203: 67-73

 Korim, W.S., Llewellyn-Smith, I.J. & Verberne, A.J.M.
 (2016).
 Activation of medulla-projecting perifornical neurons modulates the adrenal sympathetic response to hypoglycemia: involvement of orexin type 2 (OX2-R) receptors.
 Endocrinology 157: 810-819.

 Verberne, A.J.M., Korim, W.S., Sabetghadam, A. & Llewellyn-Smith, I.J.
 (2016).
 Adrenaline: insights into its metabolic roles in hypoglycaemia and diabetes.
 British Journal of Pharmacology 173: 1425-1437.